junsuzu/graalvm-en-handson-spring-petclinic/README.md

 </br>

 ## Exercise1: Run Spring PetClinic sample as fat jar
-Run traditional Spring PetClinic sample application
+Using traditional way to build Spring PetClinic sample application into a FAT jar, and run it on GraalVM runtime.
 ### 1.1 Download of Spring PetClinic sample
-Some text
 >```sh
 >$ git clone https://github.com/spring-projects/spring-petclinic.git
 >```
 ### 1.2 Build and run Spring PetClinic sample as fat jar
-Some text
 Change java version from 1.8 to 11.
 ```
 <parent>